Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 Knex also allows for a where clause.
 In Knex, we could write SELECT \* FROM users WHERE id=1 as

-This method will resolve to an array containing a single entry like so: \[{ id: 1, name: 'bill' }\].
+This method will resolve to an array containing a single entry like so: \[{ id: 1, name: ‘bill’ }\].

 Using this, we might add a GET endpoint where a specific user:

 ### **INSERT using Knex**

-In Knex, the equivalent of INSERT INTO users (name, age) VALUES ('Eva', 32) is:
+In Knex, the equivalent of INSERT INTO users (name, age) VALUES (‘Eva’, 32) is:

 The insert method in Knex will resolve to an array containing the newly created id for that user like so: \[3\].

 ### **UPDATE using Knex**

-In knex, the equivalent of UPDATE users SET name='Ava', age=33 WHERE id=3; is:
+In knex, the equivalent of UPDATE users SET name=‘Ava’, age=33 WHERE id=3; is:

 Note that the where method comes before update, unlike in SQL.